arsaboo/GEPA-Lite/README.md

 **GEPA-Lite** is a lightweight implementation based on the proposed [GEPA prompt optimization method](https://arxiv.org/pdf/2507.19457) that is custom fit for single-task applications.
 It's built on the **core principle of LLM self-reflection, self-improvement, streamlined**.

+This implementation is configured for **Grammarly-style text editing optimization**, demonstrating how GEPA can be used to evolve and improve writing assistant prompts through iterative refinement.

 Developed in the spirit of open-source initiatives like `Google Summer of Code 2025` and `For the Love of Code 2025`, this project leverages **Gemma** (`ollama::gemma3n:e4b`) as its core model.
 The project also offers optional support for the **Gemini API**, allowing access to powerful models like `gemini-2.5-flash-lite`, `gemini-2.5-flash`, and `gemini-2.5-pro`.

 Created by: *Emmanuel G. Maminta<sup>*</sup>* (`GitHub: egmaminta`, [`LinkedIn: egmaminta`](https://ph.linkedin.com/in/egmaminta), [`Personal Blog: egmaminta.github.io`](https://egmaminta.github.io/), `Email: egmaminta@up.edu.ph`)